raspberrypilearning/make-me-happy/en/step_4.md

 ## Collect examples for your machine learning model

+Next, we’ll try a better approach – teaching the computer to recognise messages for itself.

 --- task ---
 + Close the Scratch window and go back to the Training tool.